 Open and Transparent Prices for Treatment with Help Me Stop

 Most rehabs will not be so bold as list their costs on their website.
 However, we like to do things differently.
-We offer a 6-week intensive day programme with 12 weeks of ongoing aftercare for £3000.
-Our online programme is half that cost at £1500 for six weeks.
+We offer a 6-week intensive day programme with 12 weeks of ongoing aftercare for £3,600 in London and Winchester.
+Our online programme is the most affordable option: £2,400 for six weeks.